We use cookies on this site to enhance your experience.

 2.6.
 Employees shall immediately inform their Supervisor/Manager if they are not Fit for Work.
 This includes situations where the Employee has consumed a substance that impairs their ability to perform their job duties.
 Employees are not required to disclose to their Supervisor/Manager their potential medical diagnosis or specific treatment details.
 Any related accommodations or sick leave requirements will be handled through Human Resources as per the University’s Employment Accommodation Policy (8.7) and sick leave policy.

 2.7.
 Employees shall immediately inform their Supervisor/Manager if they become aware of or witness behaviour giving rise to concerns about whether another Employee or Contractor is Fit for Work such that the health and safety of themselves or others may be compromised.
 If the concern relates to their Supervisor/Manager, then they should inform the next level Supervisor/Manager.
+In case of emergency where there is imminent risk of harm to self or others, Special Constable Service should be called.

 3.1.
 Employers have a duty to inquire if changes in an Employee’s behaviour or performance may indicate a possible addiction or other form of disability requiring accommodation.
 Where it is identified that an Employee is not meeting the Fitness for Work requirements to carry out the essential duties of their position due to an identified or disclosed disability, an accommodation plan may need to be developed.
 This plan may include temporary modified duties or time away from the workplace in order to obtain treatment.
 Accommodation requests may require medical documentation from the Employee’s physician.
 Accommodations will be administered through Human Resources and/or SHERM in accordance with the University’s Employment Accommodation Policy 8.7.